RyanCPeters/Ryan_Java_and_Matlab/NumericalMethods/hw4/ReadMe.txt

 4. Create coefficient vectors for the 1st and 3rd order coefficients of the spline functions.
-Once those have been built, use them to assemble a n x n-1 matrix of coefficients for the spline functions.
+Once those have been built, use them to assemble a (n-1) x 4 matrix of coefficients for the spline functions.